-As part of the exchange program we attended the Framework for Autism in New Zealand (FANZ) workshop facilitated by Tayna Catterall and Neil Stuart that outlines basic principles in having a child on the Autism Spectrum.
+As part of the exchange program, we attended the Framework for Autism in New Zealand (FANZ) workshop facilitated by Tayna Catterall and Neil Stuart that outlines basic principles in having a child on the Autism Spectrum.
 Tayna and Neil introduced a concept around having a “Proud Book” to support self-esteem.
 This book is a record of positive things about the person including their personal characteristics and their achievements, whether they be big or small.

 It can be made from scrap paper, a notebook or notes programs on a tablet device.
 This visual reminder is more concrete than words such as “great job” and can be reflected on in the person’s own time.
 This also allows people to process and make meaning of the messages at their own pace.
-Proud books are not only for people who are able to read, but for people of all ages and abilities.
+Proud books are not only for people who are able to read but for people of all ages and abilities.
 “Proud Books” can include words and/or images to remind the person of their achievements and of things that they should be proud of.

-There are many positive thoughts I have of my clients on a regular basis and I will be writing these down more often in addition to my usual positive passing comments.
-I will encourage the people I work with, from my colleagues to families and other stakeholders to implement this visual system in the hopes that the people we support have positive self-esteem and are able to grow and reach their full potential.
+There are many positive thoughts I have of my customers on a regular basis and I will be writing these down more often in addition to my usual positive passing comments.
+I will encourage the people I work with, from my colleagues to families and other stakeholders to apply this visual system in the hopes that the people we support have positive self-esteem and are able to grow and reach their full potential.